MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/protected-pdf-readers.md

 |Android|Azure Information Protection app<br /><br />Foxit MobilePDF with RMS<br /><br />GigaTrust App for Android|
 |iOS|Azure Information Protection app<br /><br />Foxit MobilePDF with RMS<br /><br />TITUS Docs|

-## Using Adobe Acrobat Reader on Windows and MacOS with the Adobe plug-in
+## Using Adobe Acrobat Reader with the Adobe plug-in

 A collaboration between Microsoft and Adobe gives you a more simplified and consistent experience for PDF documents that have been classified and optionally, protected.
 This collaboration provides support for Adobe Acrobat native integration with Microsoft Information Protection solutions, such as [Azure Information Protection](../what-is-information-protection.md).